learn-co-curriculum/dsc-intro-to-probability/README.md

 - $S$ is our Universal set $\Omega$, as seen before

-When conducting exeriments, you say that your universal set is your **sample space**: it is the universe in which your possible outcomes are listed as elements.
+When conducting experiments, you say that your universal set is your **sample space**: it is the universe in which your possible outcomes are listed as elements.

 Other examples of sample spaces: